exoplatform/exo-documentation/docs/Configuration.rst

 For security reasons, it is important to an administrator to secure the access to WebDAV urls of JCR folders.

-A parameter ``exo.webdav.folder.listing.paths.allowed.regex`` is introduced in eXo Platform allowing listing the contents of JCR folders when they are accessed with Webdav to be listed.

-This parameter defines a regular expression for the folders that could be listed
-of JCR folders:
+You can define which JCR folders could be listed through Webdav by using the parameter ``exo.webdav.folder.listing.paths.allowed.regex`` in :ref:`exo.properties file <Configuration.eXoConfiguration>`:

 ::